Identifying new drugs to prevent and treat osteoarthritis

 Summary

 Many people suffer from pain and disability due to osteoarthritis.
 Osteoarthritis is caused by the loss of cartilage in a joint.
-This project aims to understand the very first changes in the behaviour of cells in the cartilage, before tissue damage is visible.
+We aim to understand the very first changes in the behaviour of cells in the cartilage, before tissue damage is visible.
 This knowledge will be used to develop treatments.

 Technology Readiness Level (TRL)